UD Internal Funding Opportunities

 POST AWARD ADMINISTRATION

 Rebudgeting: Budget changes exceeding 25% of the total award and re-budgeting of funds into categories not in the original budget require prior approval by the Research Office.
+Funds awarded for an REU stipend paid on account 146115 may not be rebudgeted.

-No-cost Extensions: Requests for no-cost extensions must be submitted no sooner than 90 days and at least 30 days prior to the award end date.
+No-cost Extensions: Requests for No-Cost Extensions must be submitted no sooner than 90 days and at least 30 days prior to the award end date.
 Requests should include the reason for and the duration of the extension.
 A maximum of one year is allowed per NCE request and total requests are limited to three per award.

 Final Reports: A final report for the award must be submitted to the Research Office no later than ninety (90) days after the end date of the grant.